-Robots are becoming a bigger part of our lives each year and this is making the need for kids to learn Robotics more important than ever.
-Robotics for kids will be crucial as automation takes over and the job market changes.
-In this Robotics Class for Kids and Teens we will give the kids hands on fun projects.
+Robots are becoming a bigger part of our lives each year which makes the need for kids to learn Robotics more crucial than ever.
+Robotics for Kids prepares kids as automation takes over and the job market changes.
+In these Robotics Classes for Kids and Teens we will give the kids hands on fun projects.
 This fosters teamwork and problem solving since kids learn Robotics together with both new and experienced students.

-This is a semester long course that meets once a week.
-We begin in the Summer and end in the Winter.
+This semester long course meets once a week.

 Times and Locations:

 - Mondays – Clarkston- Sep 9 to Dec 16 – 10AM-11AM